Relapsing fever is an infection transmitted by a louse or tick. It is characterized by repeated episodes of fever.

-Contact your health care provider right away if you return from a trip and develop a fever.
+Contact your health care provider right away if you develop a fever after returning from a trip.
 Possible infections need to be investigated in a timely manner.

 Wearing clothing that fully covers the arms and legs when you are outdoors can help prevent TBRF infection.
 Insect repellent such as DEET on the skin and clothing also work.
 Tick and lice control in high-risk areas is another important public health measure.